runekaagaard/snowscript/README.rst

 Whitespace
 ==========

-Snowscript has significant whitespace, meaning that the code structure is managed by indenting/dedenting and not by curly brackets "{}".
-Whitespace is not significant inside strings and brackets "()[]".
+Snowscript has significant whitespace and the code structure is managed by indention, not by curly brackets "{}" or "do/end".
+Whitespace is not significant inside strings and brackets "()[]{}".

 The only allowed indention format is 4 spaces.